 You cannot enter the starting balance for unpaid purchase invoices as a single figure.
 Manager requires you to enter the specific unpaid purchase invoices, fully completed.
 This is so Manager can assign future payments to proper purchase invoices, generate accurate cash-basis reports, and produce detailed supplier statements.

-Complete the unpaid purchase invoice in the same manner as a regular purchase invoice.
+Enter a starting-balance invoice in the same manner as a regular purchase invoice.
 See this Guide for purchase invoice instructions.
 The

-Invoice date field will, by default, be prefilled with the date one day before your start date.
-Edit this to match the original invoice date from your old accounting system.
-Only purchase invoices with invoice dates before your start date will be treated as starting balance invoices.
+Issue date field will, by default, be prefilled with the current date.
+Edit this to match the original issue date from your old accounting system.
+Only purchase invoices with issue dates before your start date will be treated as starting balance invoices.

 When finished, click Create to save the invoice.
 Repeat for all open purchase invoices preceding your start date.

 Starting balance purchase invoices affect only the monetary balance of suppliers’ subaccounts in Accounts payable.
 They do not affect starting balances of inventory items.
 Those should be set to match the physical count on the start date.
 See this Guide for more information.